GwendolyneFreddy/butchery/README.md

 ## <a name="intro" id="intro"></a>Overview

-The main objectif of this little mod is to add a challenging and fun fight in Firkraag's hideout.
+The main objectif of this little mod was to add a challenging and fun fight in Firkraag's hideout.

 I like Baldur's Gate a lot, and I wrote this mod (first version in 2010) to become a minimum familiar with some modding stuffs.
 Thanks to Freddy_Gwendo, the BuTcHeRy is now compatible with the Enhanced Editions, EET and BGT.
 I also added a few improvements.

 Secondary objectives are:

-- Allow players to fight in a big room or large space because it is really boring and frustrating to fight in a corridor, especially in in BG2.
+- Allow players to fight in a big room or large space because it is really boring and frustrating to fight in a corridor, especially in BG2.
-- Bring BG2 as close as possible to a *Dungeon crawler*.
+- Bring BG2 as close as possible to a *Dungeon crawler* game.
-- Difficulty level scaling: difficulty will be adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more info <a href="#components">below</a>).
+- Difficulty level scaling: difficulty will be adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more info <a href="#components">below</a>)
-- Have a 'butchery fight', with some spawn and respawn to spice up battles.
+- Spice up many battles by turning them into 'butchery fights', with a few spawns and respawns.
 - Make a few non-spellcaster creatures a bit more challenging (while non cheated) using kit abilities, having proficiencies in weapons, etc.
 - Have challenging and charismatic boss (Tazok, DigDag, Sarevok).
 - Keep 100% content of the original game.
 I add a few things, but I don't remove a single one.
 - Add a bit of fun dialogues and cutscenes.
 - No big loots or new magical items.
-- Have 100% compatibility and optimisation with Sword Coast stratagems and Item Revisions (especially with its '*potions revisions*' component).<br><br>
+- Have 100% compatibility and optimisation with Stratagems and Item Revisions (especially with its '*potions revisions*' component).<br><br>
 <div align="right"><a href="#top">Back to top</a></div>